leighTOR/leighTOR/README.md

 <div align="left"> <h3>Current Status Quo:</h3>

 - 👀 I’m interested in Machine Learning and Aritificial Intelligence.
-- 🌱 I’m currently learning Computer Science and Software Engineering through C# programming language.
+- 🌱 I’m currently learning C# Windows Forms Application.
 - 💞️ I’m looking for internship opportunities for Computer Programmers.
 - 📫 How to reach me: Catch and follow me from the links above.
 - 🏫 This is for my school activities; Not my main GitHub account.